-(1) Due to the changes in our accounting policy which Nomura adopted on April 1, 2018, certain reclassifications of previously reported amounts have been made to conform to the current year presentation.
-Please refer to Note 1 "Summary of accounting policies" for further details.
+5 Due to the changes in our accounting policy which Nomura adopted on April 1, 2018, certain reclassifications of previously reported amounts have been made to conform to the current year presentation.
+Please refer to Note 1 "Basis of accounting and summary of accounting policies" in our consolidated financial statements included in this annual report for further details.